 For Desiree, that conviction is grounded in her experiences with Pacific Institute for Sports Excellence (PISE) and Power To Be.

-“It was though my time at PISE drop in wheelchair basketball and rugby on Sundays that I began to be transformed.
+“It was through my time at PISE drop in wheelchair basketball and rugby on Sundays that I began to be transformed.
 I got invited to take part in the BC games and met so many powerful individuals that don’t let living an adapted life stop them from flying,” she says.

 With Power To Be, she has explored trails via a TrailRider and learned camp skills with peers.
 She also participated in the TC10K with a group from Power To Be, PISE and Recreation Integration Victoria last year, something she never would have imagined possible without the groups involved.